ray-project/ray/doc/source/cluster/kubernetes/user-guides/gpu.rst

 Using GPUs
 ==========
-This document provides tips on GPU usage with Ray on Kubernetes.
+This document provides tips on GPU usage with KubeRay.

 To use GPUs on Kubernetes, you will need to configure both your Kubernetes setup and add additional values to your Ray cluster configuration.

 To learn about GPU usage on different clouds, see instructions for `GKE`_, for `EKS`_, and for `AKS`_.

-ML training with GPUs on Kubernetes
+Quickstart: Serve a GPU-based StableDiffusion model
 ___________________________________________

-See :ref:`GPU training example <kuberay-gpu-training-example>` for a complete example of training a PyTorch model on a GPU with Ray on Kubernetes.
+There are several GPU workload examples in the :ref:`examples <kuberay-examples>` section of the docs.
+The :ref:`StableDiffusion example <kuberay-stable-diffusion-rayservice-example>` is a good place to start.

 Dependencies for GPU-based machine learning
 ___________________________________________

 The `Ray Docker Hub <https://hub.docker.com/r/rayproject/>`_ hosts CUDA-based container images packaged with Ray and certain machine learning libraries.
-For example, the image ``rayproject/ray-ml:2.0.0-gpu`` is ideal for running GPU-based ML workloads with Ray 2.0.0.
+For example, the image ``rayproject/ray-ml:2.6.3-gpu`` is ideal for running GPU-based ML workloads with Ray 2.6.3.
 The Ray ML images are packaged with dependencies (such as TensorFlow and PyTorch) needed to use the Ray Libraries covered in these docs.
 To add custom dependencies, we recommend one, or both, of the following methods: